HybridShivam/Numeric-Matrix-Processor/README.md

 Shivam Baghel- Initial work - HybridShivam

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GPL License - see the LICENSE.md file for details